fingerskier/manthra/README.md

 # Manthra

+A leader is one of whom it will be said, he was one of them but demonstrably in charge.
+  Stanley McCrystal.

+I can afford nouns, but adjectives are expensive.
+  Jimmy Youngblood

+Being powerful is like being a lady.
+If you have to tell people you are, you aren't.
+  Margaret Thatcher

 Our talents are living things.
 We give birth to them, nourish them, till they grow and become immortal.